mise98/Image-processing/README.md

 # Info
 Testing of couple imege processing methods.

-In file suodattimet2d.m is testing of two-dimensional filters like convolution mask and Laplace-mask.
+In file suodattimet2d.m I test how two-dimensional filters like convolution mask and Laplace-mask work.

 In file taajuustaso_suodattaminen.m I test how filtering works in frequency domain.